3Valli-png/meta-lens-ai/README.md

 3. Open the APK and complete the installation.
 4. Open **MetaLens** and go to settings click "Connect my glasses", turn the toggle on, and connect to your glasses.
 5. Open the OpenAI API Key settings and enter your OpenAI API key, your API key should start with `sk-proj-`.
+6. Click Connection Check; if the provided API key is correct, you should see a “Connection OK” status.
-6. Go to the Home screen—if the buttons are not grayed out, you’re good to go.
+7. Go to the Home screen—if the buttons are not grayed out, you’re good to go.